jeremytammik/tbc/a/1952_manager_journal_macro.md

 ### Analysis of Macros, Journals and Add-In Manager

-Let's look at the Revit macro study results, add-in manager debug/trace functionaliy and a journal analysis tool:
+Let's look at the Revit macro study results, add-in manager debug/trace functionality and a Python and Dynamo journal analysis tool:

 - [Revit macro study shareback](#2)
 - [Add-in manager with debug trace](#3)